 We are committed to providing safe, reliable water and wastewater services to meet your public health and safety needs during this difficult period.

 To ensure continuity of water delivery, the district is working with our vendors to prioritize the delivery of vital supplies.
-Staff critical to operations and maintenance will continue to report to work, with rotations and social distancing measures in place.

 Please consult the resources below for additional information on how to stay healthy and updated during the coronavirus outbreak.